Aston Villa Profile

-Bruce was sacked early in the 2018/19 season and replaced by Dean Smith, who supported Villa growing up, who led them to promotion via a 2-1 play-off final victory over Derby County.
+Bruce was sacked early in the 2018/19 season and replaced by Dean Smith, who supported Villa growing up.
+He led them to promotion via a 2-1 play-off final victory over Derby County.
 Villa narrowly survived relegation in the 2019/20 Premier League season with Jack Grealish playing a starring role for the Villans in midfield.

-However, after a nerve racking 2019/20 season, the Lions improved by six spaces in the 2020/21 campaign, finishing in an impressive 11th place.
+However, after a nerve racking 2019/20 season, Villa improved by six places in the 2020/21 campaign, finishing in an impressive 11th place.